Shut U.S. coal plants seen as potential sites for small reactors

 “Some of our better manufacturing sites are the coal-fired power plants,” said Senator Joe Manchin, a Democrat from West Virginia.
 “You could come online much quicker and we could accomplish this at a much faster rate than anything else we could do,” he said about the SMR potential.

-The first U.S. small-scale project, NuScale Power LLC, majority-owned by construction and engineering firm Fluor Corp (FLR.N), is planning to develop 12 60-megawatt modules at the Department of Energy's Idaho National Laboratory.
+The first U.S. small-scale project, NuScale Power LLC, majority-owned by construction and engineering firm Fluor Corp, is planning to develop 12 60-megawatt modules at the Department of Energy’s Idaho National Laboratory.

 The estimated cost has shot to $6.1 billion, up from $3.6 billion in 2017.